samrocketman/nexus3-config-as-code/README.md

 This allows Nexus configuration changes to be review in pull requests and avoids the need of granting anybody admin access to Nexus.

+# Configuration as Code

+- [Repository and Blob Store configuration as code format](./docs/repositories.md).

 # Organization of this repository

 - `functions/` - a directory of Nexus scripts meant to be uploaded to the [Nexus